jnoto424/jnoto424.github.io/hospital-database.md

 ## Overview

 For this project, I was tasked with designing a relational database from scratch for a sample hospital entirely within MySQL.
 I was provided with the hospital's information requirements and the relationships it needed to keep track of, including patient information, physician and nurse roles, and performed procedures.
 I first designed an Entity-Relationship Diagram (ERD) to define these relationships, and establish the database structure.
 Once the ERD was finalized and verified, I translated the design into relational tables using SQL.
 I then loaded sample CSV files into the database to validate the table structure and relationships.
-If an error occurred when loading any of the data, I troubleshooted the SQL, modified the table, and recreated whatever table was causing the error.
+If an error occurred when loading any of the data, I troubleshot the SQL, modified the table, and recreated whatever table was causing the error.
 After successfully loading the data, I performed analytical queries across multiple tables to extract insights and answer questions about the hospital.

 ## Database Design